 The Gate was not a physical barrier; it was a giant plastic “you-need-to-stay-in-your-room” sticky note.
 The Gate prevented nomadic sojourns into closets, toilets and other spaces little autistic boys need to avoid.

-Tyoma now plays in his room sans gate.
-Late night bathroom trips are independent and he no longer wanders into the computer room for virus downloading sessions.
+Liev now plays in his room sans gate.
+Late-night bathroom trips are independent and he no longer wanders into the computer room for virus downloading sessions.

 The more I vacuumed, the more I obsessed over the stained area.
 How had I not noticed the filthy hallway?
 I meticulously edged in the downstairs library, ruminating over the stains and the patterns they created.